Unidata/science-gateway/openstack/readme.md

 ### Adding Nodes to Cluster

 ! **THINK before you type here because if you scale with an updated Ubuntu VM ID with respect to what is running on the cluster, you may wipe out your cluster** !
-[See the GitHub issue about this topic](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues/54).
+[See the GitHub issue about this topic](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues/54). **Also**, the if adding many nodes, see section on [Large Clusters with Many VMs](#h-E988560D).

 You can augment the computational capacity of your cluster by adding nodes.
 In theory, this is just a simple matter of [adding worker nodes](#h-F44D1317) in `jetstream_kubespray/inventory/$CLUSTER/cluster.tfvars` followed by running: